 C-SPA refers to the Children's Single Point of Access and the Child Protection Consultation Line (Surrey).
 Calling C-SPA in Surrey will link callers to the Surrey Multi-Agency Partnership (MAP).
-Where C-SPA is referenced, the equivalent in Hampshire is the Multi-Agency Safeguarding Hub (MASH), and in Richmond, the Single Point of Access (SPA).

-DSL/DSP (Designated Safeguarding Lead) / (Designated Senior Person) is the person who coordinates child safeguarding concerns and makes referrals.
+DSL (Designated Safeguarding Lead) is the person who coordinates child safeguarding concerns and makes referrals.
+Where appropriate, this also refers to Deputy Designated Safeguarding Leads (DDSL).